SarahAlshaikhmohamed/Road-Accidents-Detection-System/README.md

 }
 ```

-> This report is automatically stored in the database and shown in the dashboard’s “Event Details” view.
+> This report is automatically stored in the database and shown in the dashboard’s “Accident/Pothole Details” view.

 ---

 ## 🧩 Installation

-###  Clone the Repository
+### 1️⃣ Clone the Repository

 ```bash
 git clone https://github.com/SarahAlshaikhmohamed/Road-Accidents-Detection-System
 cd Road-Accidents-Detection-System
 ```

-###  Backend Setup
+###  2️⃣ Backend Setup

 ```bash
 python -m venv venv